 We've put together some handy hints and tips to help you plan your own trip to Chiang Mai.
 Read on to find out everything the gay traveler should know before they go.

 Travel insurance: Even with all the planning in the world, sometimes things go wrong when you're traveling, which is why you should always ensure you have travel insurance!
-We always use Heymondo Travel Insurance and would definitely recommend them for your trip to Chiang Mai.
-They provide excellent cover at affordable rates and it's easy to make a claim online when/if you do need to.
+We never go anywhere without a Travel Insurance and would definitely recommend you do the same if you go to Chiang Mai.

 Visa requirements: Residents of most countries can visit Thailand visa-free for stays of up to 30 days, but you need to get an e-visa on arrival, although this is pretty straight forward.
 Make sure you check your personal visa requirements before you book your trip to Chiang Mai though, and ensure you have at least six months' validity left on your passport.